 - How Much You Should Charge For Drone Photography?

 How Much Do Drone & Aerial Photography Services Cost?

-According to Thumbtack, a typical 60 to 90-minute real estate drone photography shoot is going to cost around $150 – $250.
+According to Thumbtack, a typical 60 to 90-minute real estate drone photography session is going to cost around $150 – $250.
 The price includes photo editing as well.
-If the photoshoot lasts longer, there is an extra charge of $50 – $70 per hour.
+If the photoshoot lasts longer, there could be an extra charge of $50 – $70 per hour.

 Don’t forget that drone photography rates vary depending on various factors.
 There are two main factors to consider when hiring a drone photographer:

 - Experience in taking pictures.
 The best decision is to check their portfolio to get a sense of their style and skills.
 It’s also useful to check the reviews and find the information from their past customers.

 - Ability to professionally control the drone.
 Make sure that they understand how to properly use the aerial device.
 Not only how to use one but also knowing all the local laws of flying because there are lots of zones where it‘s forbidden to fly the drone.

 With the combination of both experiences, you guarantee that you are getting the best result possible.
 Expect to pay more for higher-quality photos because you can definitely see the difference in the final result.

 Drone Photography Hourly Rates

 Hourly rates of drone photographers can range from $70 to $250 depending on their experience level.
 The average cost to hire a drone photographer is $160 per hour.
 Usually, 30-90 minutes is more than enough to shoot a real estate project.